 NetApp MetroCluster software provides continuous data availability across geographically separated data centers for mission-critical applications.
 MetroCluster high-availability and disaster recovery software runs on the clustered Data ONTAP® OS starting with Data ONTAP 8.3.0.

 What is MetroCluster TieBreaker?MetroCluster TieBreaker (MCTB) Solution is a plug-in that runs in the background as a Windows service or Unix daemon on an OnCommand Unified Manager (OC UM) host.
 The OC UM host can be a physical machine or a virtual machine.
 MCTB provides automatic failover in a MetroCluster Solution in scenarios where automatic failover is not possible.
 This can occur during an entire Site Failure.

 Configuration RequirementsMetroCluster is a combined hardware and software solution.
 Specific hardware is required to create the shared storage fabric and inter-site links.
 Consult the NetApp Interoperability Matrix for supported hardware.
 On the software side, MetroCluster is completely integrated into Data ONTAP - no separate tools or interfaces are required.
-Once the MetroCluster relationships have been established, data and configuration is automatically continuously replicated between the sites, so manual effort is not required to establish replication of newly provisioned workloads.
+After the MetroCluster relationships are established, data and configuration is automatically continuously replicated between the sites, so manual effort is not required to establish replication of newly provisioned workloads.
 This not only simplifies the administrative effort required, it also eliminates the possibility of forgetting to replicate critical workloads.

 These requirements must be satisfied to support this configuration:

 - The maximum distance between two sites is 200 km.

 - The maximum round trip latency for Ethernet Networks between two sites must be less than 10 ms, and for syncmirror replications must be less than 3 ms.

 - The storage network must be a minimum of 4 Gbps throughput between the two sites for ISL connectivity.